Infiniti: 2000s

-By 2000, large Japanese companies were feeling the effect of the Japanese asset price bubble, and the reduced desirability of Infiniti's led to its facing extinction.
+By 2000, large Japanese companies were feeling the effect of the Japanese asset price bubble, and the reduced desirability of Infinitis led to it facing extinction.
 The company rededicated itself to developing a dynamic and powerful line-up of sporty luxury cars.
 This coincided with parent company Nissan entering into an alliance with Renault under the direction of Carlos Ghosn and the Nissan Revival Plan.
 Car and Driver reported that Infiniti executives invited members of the motoring press to a meeting where they "swore never again to take their eyes off BMW."
 Although this effort began with a completely redesigned Q45 flagship for the 2002 model year in early 2001, it was the G35 that helped improve Infiniti sales by 2003.
 In Japan, Nissan had a well established reputation with premium level performance sedans after Nissan acquired the Prince Motor Company and integrated the Nissan Skyline, Nissan Laurel and Nissan Gloria, originally Prince vehicles, in 1966–1968.
 A sports sedan replacing its Nissan Primera-based predecessor (the G20), the Nissan Skyline-based Infiniti G35, was successful after it was voted Motor Trend Car of the Year in 2003.

 The release of the sport-tuned FX35/45 crossover that same year piggybacked on the G35's success.
 The FX used the same components as the G35 sport coupe and was designed for American tastes.
 It combined good handling and performance with station wagon-like versatility and all-weather capability.
 In 2004, Infiniti added an all-wheel drive version of the G35 sports sedan to compete with similar all-wheel drive sports sedans from Audi and BMW.
 Infiniti also introduced a larger SUV to compete with the Toyota Land Cruiser/Lexus LX470.
 This was the 2004 Infiniti QX56 based on the U.S. market Nissan Armada.